Q: How do I find information about scholarships?

 Q: How are the drawings conducted?

-Arkansas Scholarship Lottery (ASL) Cash 3 and Cash 4 drawings will use a Random Number Generator (RNG).
-Draws will be conducted by ASL Security personnel and certified by an independent auditor.
+Arkansas Scholarship Lottery (ASL) Cash 3, Cash 4, and Natural State Jackpot drawings use a Random Number Generator (RNG).
+Draws will be conducted by ASL security personnel and certified by an auditor.
 Players will be able to receive the winning numbers after each drawing from the ASL website or any ASL retailer.

 Q: How long do I have to collect a lottery prize?

-For an online (terminal-generated) game like Powerball®, players have 180 days from the draw date to claim a prize.
+For an online (terminal-generated) game like Powerball®, Mega Millions®, Cash 3, Cash 4, Natural State Jackpot or Lucky for Life®, players have 180 days from the draw date to claim a prize.
 For instant games, players have 90 days from the announced last day to purchase tickets for the game to claim a prize.
+For Fast Play games, players have 180 days from the date of purchase to claim a prize.

 Q: What happens if I lose a winning ticket?